christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 We’ll use the `quantmod` package to retrieve and manipulate stock information.
 There’s a lot of details behind `quantmod` and extensible timeseries (`xts`) objects, much of which is beyond the scope of this class.
 We’ll skim the surface to get you to a proficient level.

 First, load the quantmod package and use the `getSymbols()` function to retrieve stock prices.
+This function uses a financial symbol to collect data from financial APIs (e.g. yahoo finance).
 Optionally, you can use the `from` and `to` arguments to limit the range of prices. `auto.assign` indicates whether the results should be loaded to the environment (automatically generates a new objects if `TRUE`) or if `FALSE` be returned instead (what we are used to).

 ```r
 library(quantmod)